pramodboda/JavaScript-Roadmap-2020/14.Events/Examples.md

 ```

-## When you want know where you exactly clicking
+### When you want know where you exactly clicking on DOM use below syntax

 ```js
 window.addEventListener("click", function(e){